ELSady/Classification---Credit-Risk-Analysis/README.md

 ### Model Building and Implementation
 * Comparing and evaluating models performaces.
 We want to look at the `AUC score` as means to compare and evaluate models above.
 Due to the imbalanced nature of our dataset, `AUC score` is more precise and accurate than your regular Accuracy metric, though F1 harmony metric can also be tool to evaluate our models.
 * One note aside from looking at a higher `AUC score`, we may want to look at and also consider other factor, which is the time.
 Time refers to how long the model took to implement to dataset.
-As we can see
+As we can see LGBM model is the fatest amngst all models tested, it is also the best in terms of `AUC` score.
-* SO based on that consideration we will use Random Forest, LGBM alongside Graident Boosting Classifier as a base models.
+* So then we will use LGBM alongside Graident Boostingand Random Classifier as a base models (top 3 models).

+### Models Feature Importance
+`LGBM Classifier` <br>

+`Gradient Boosting Classifier` <br>

+`Random Forest` <br>

+From the 3 models importance plot above we get the following:
+* Seems like 3 models agree on 2 of the most important ones.
+Income and Loan percentage in respect to Income.
+* We may want to take a look further in to those 2 features and how much they will affect the prediciton of customers defaulting from the loan.
+* Shap interpletation plot can assits us to get a bettter idea of it.

+### Shapley Model Interpretation
+`LGBM Shap Plot` <br>

+`Random Forest Shap Plot` <br>

+Following we get the insight:
+* Higher earning cusomers customers will have a high and negative impacts on credit loan default (Chance of customers defaulting is low).
+* On the other hand,the opposite is true for loan percentage over income of customers, a higher value of this leads to a high and positive impact on credit loan default (Chance of customers defaulting is high).

+### Best Model Selection and Predicts it on the hold out set.

+* Well use hyperparameter-tuned LGBM classificatio model and implement it to test set.

+* THe LGBM model fits very well to dataset, getting an `AUC` score of 0.97 on test set.
+This will be the model used for future incoming datas.

+### Conclusion